iaptic/react-native-iaptic/api.md

 (`processed`, `total`) => `void`

 Callback function that will be called with the progress of the restore operation
-                          - The initial call is with -1, 0
+                          - An initial call with -1, 0 when the operation starts.
-                          - Subsequent calls are with the current progress
+                          - Subsequent calls are with the current progress (processed, total).
-                          - The final call will have processed === total
+                          - The final call will have processed === total, you know the operation is complete.

 ###### Returns